 Amiga transitions to video.

-The reason why video editors latched onto the Amiga more-so then any other system on the market is while IBM was moving towards EGA/VGA graphics which runs at a 15kHz signal.
+The reason why video editors latched onto the Amiga more so than any other system on the market is while IBM was moving towards EGA/VGA graphics which runs at a 15kHz signal.
 The Amiga can alternate between 60hz (NTSC) and 50hz (PAL) making this computer the perfect fit for analog video production.
 There was no need to expensive hardware to down-convert a screen that you see on your computer over to a television signal.

 Impact of 16-bit computers in the video production landscape.